EHMC 2026 Conference Programme

 The following papers will be presented:

-Prof Mohamad Alameddine, American University of Beirut, Lebanon - From strategy to action: our experience implementing HIS-integrated generative AI assistants (ID 489)
+Prof Mohamad Alameddine, University of Sharjah, UAE - From strategy to action: our experience implementing HIS-integrated generative AI assistants (ID 489)

 Mr Esteve LLargués Rocabruna, Hospital General de Granollers, Spain